eriqande/con-gen-csu/assignments/006-simple-snakemake-maneuvers/README.md

 NC_037125.1f20t24
 ```

-When you get the dry-run to work, it should produce a Job stats summary (i.e.,
+When you get the dry-run to work, it should produce a job stats summary that looks like
-what would happen if you really ran this---not just a dry run) that looks like
 this:
 ```
 Job stats: